joelicious/smart-galley-cart/README.md

 In addition to these Camel routes, an additional Camel route is created to listen to MQTT events coming from the ESP32 devices.

-Upon crafting the integration via the Camel Karavan designer, there is a resulting Camel K yaml file which is then ready to be deployed in a kubernetes / OpenShift cluster.
-For testing or executing on smaller devices, you can also run the integration via Camel JBang (https://camel.apache.org/manual/camel-jbang.html) which allows for easy running of Camel routes by bundling them into a Quarkus runtime.
+Upon crafting the integration via the Camel Karavan designer, there is a resulting Camel yaml file which is then ready to be deployed in a kubernetes / OpenShift cluster.
+For testing or executing on smaller devices, you can also run the integration via Camel JBang (https://camel.apache.org/manual/camel-jbang.html) which allows for easy running of Camel routes by bundling them into a Quarkus (optionally SpringBoot) runtime.

 To execute the integration, the following command is run from the command line: